October 25, 2021

 Do Ram’s data comport with what you’ve seen with people discussing how they’ve done with their approach with the protocol and using their own variations of it?

 Julie Gregory: Yes, absolutely.
-In the ApoE4.Info community, when people essentially do the right things and stick with the protocol, they experience improved cognition, and when people go off the protocol for various reasons, whether they’re on vacation, or they just decide to take a break because it’s too much, then they notice that their cognition takes a hit.
+In the ApoE4.Info community, when people essentially do the right things and stick with the protocol, they experience improved cognition, and when people go off the protocol for various reasons, whether they’re on vacation or they just decide to take a break because it’s too much, then they notice that their cognition takes a hit.

 So, what Ram has found and what you found with the clinical trial definitely echoes the experience of real live people practicing this on their own.

 Dr. Rammohan Rao: Yeah.
-So, Dale, that information we are trying to still obtain as to why … because what happened is there was definitely a more positive trend for a majority of the participants, but, at the same time, let me also confess that there were others also who, there, the trend was in the downward slope, and we are not yet sure why that happened.
+So, Dale, that information we are still trying to obtain as to why … because what happened is there was definitely a more positive trend for a majority of the participants, but, at the same time, let me also confess that there were others also who, there, the trend was in the downward slope, and we are not yet sure why that happened.

 It’s possible that maybe they didn’t follow up on the program, maybe they didn’t have proper coaching, and so, if you consider the study as a whole, Dale, and then if I’m to point out what were the main salient features, and what do we do going forward, here is where I like to break them apart.